-Continuous positive airway pressure (CPAP) is a form of non-invasive positive pressure ventilation (NIPPV) that helps improve work of breathing and oxygenation for individuals with different cardiopulmonary complaints related to primary respiratory or cardiovascular complaints.
+Continuous positive airway pressure (CPAP) is non-invasive positive pressure ventilation (NIPPV) that helps improve the work of breathing and oxygenation for individuals with different cardiopulmonary complaints related to primary respiratory or cardiovascular complaints.
 The concept of positive pressure ventilation started in the 1930s and gained momentum in the 1950s during the polio epidemic.
 It was not until the 1980s that noninvasive forms of CPAP were adopted to help patients with obstructive sleep apnea and chronic obstructive pulmonary disease.
-The use of CPAP in the prehospital setting gained traction in the late 90s as the primary form of non-invasive positive pressure ventilation as an alternative to endotracheal intubation or use of supraglottic devices and over the past several years has become the standard of care of patients with acute respiratory distress in the prehospital setting.
+Using CPAP in the prehospital setting gained traction in the late 90s as the primary form of non-invasive positive pressure ventilation as an alternative to endotracheal intubation or supraglottic devices.
+Over the past several years has become the standard of care of patients with acute respiratory distress in the prehospital setting.
 Meta-analysis performed by Goodacre et al. shows that there is a reduction in mortality and intubation rates with comparison to standard care.

 Individuals that can breathe spontaneously throughout the complete respiratory cycle can use CPAP.
 The primary function of non-invasive positive-pressure ventilation is to improve pulmonary compliance, improve alveoli aeration by recruiting and stabilizing collapsed alveoli, and ultimately improve ventilation-perfusion mismatches.
 Continuous positive airway pressure increases intrathoracic pressure which in turn reduces venous return (preload), transmural pressure, and afterload.
 This ultimately allows for enhancement in cardiac function and reduces pulmonary edema.